amansekhon888/CI-CD-Pipeline/readme.md

 }
 ```

-If your server uses Jest or another test runner, replace the `test` command accordingly.
+If you use Jest or another test runner on the backend, replace the `test` script accordingly.

-## 4. Create the GitHub Actions Folder
+## 5. Create the GitHub Actions Folder

-Inside the root of your repository, create:
+Create this directory in the repo root:

 ```text
 .github/workflows
 ```

-This is where GitHub Actions workflow files are stored.

-## 5. Create the CI Workflow
+## 6. Create the CI Workflow

-Create a file at:
+Create:

 ```text
 .github/workflows/ci.yml
 ```

-Add the following content:
+Use this workflow:

 ```yaml
 name: CI Pipeline